 - 11.2 In the case of pass with corrections required the Internal Examiner will be responsible for confirming in writing to the Research Student Office that the corrections have been satisfactorily accomplished - 11.3 In any case where the Examiners' decision is "Refer" the same Examiners wherever possible shall conduct the re-examination.
-Examiners will be required to submit a joint report to the Research Student Office following the re-examination. - 11.4 The decision of the Examiners shall be reported and their report made available to the Faculty Board or Senate who shall award the degree, if any, recommended by the Examiners except as provided in para.11.9 hereof. - 11.5 In any case where the Examiners are unable to agree upon their decision, an additional External Examiner shall be appointed whose decision shall be final.
-Where that decision is Refer, the examination of the referred thesis shall be conducted wherever possible by all the appointed examiners. - 11.6 A candidate for whom the Examiners' decision is "Refer" may resubmit within a period and subject to any conditions which may be determined by the Examiners.
+Examiners will be required to submit a joint report to the Research Student Office following the re-examination. - 11.4 In any case where the Examiners are unable to agree upon their decision, an additional External Examiner shall be appointed whose decision shall be final.
+Where that decision is Refer, the examination of the referred thesis shall be conducted wherever possible by all the appointed examiners. - 11.5 A candidate for whom the Examiners' decision is "Refer" may resubmit within a period and subject to any conditions which may be determined by the Examiners.
 The resubmission period will be within 12 months.
-The resubmission date will be notified to the student by the Research Student Office. - 11.7 The Examiners may refer a candidate's research degree submission on one occasion only, except where the examination has been made void following an Appeal or exceptionally where new matters have come to the Examiners' attention which they were previously unaware of. - 11.8 In the event that a candidate whose thesis has been referred is required to attend a further oral examination, or where a candidate is required to attend a further oral examination following an appeal in accordance with paragraph 15.9, an independent non-examining chair of the viva panel shall be appointed. - 11.9 In the case of a candidate submitting for the degree of Ph.D. who satisfied the requirements for the degree of Master of Philosophy only, Senate shall not award the degree of Master of Philosophy unless the candidate shall have agreed in writing that such an award is acceptable.
+The resubmission date will be notified to the student by the Research Student Office. - 11.6 The Examiners may refer a candidate's research degree submission on one occasion only, except where the examination has been made void following an Appeal or exceptionally where new matters have come to the Examiners' attention which they were previously unaware of. - 11.7 In the event that a candidate whose thesis has been referred is required to attend a further oral examination, or where a candidate is required to attend a further oral examination following an appeal in accordance with paragraph 15.9, an independent non-examining chair of the viva panel shall be appointed. - 11.8 In the case of a candidate submitting for the degree of Ph.D. who satisfied the requirements for the degree of Master of Philosophy only, the award of the degree of Master of Philosophy shall not be made unless the candidate shall have agreed in writing that such an award is acceptable.
 If the candidate does not accept the award of the degree of Master of Philosophy he/she shall be held to have failed and the candidate may exercise the right of appeal against the decision of the examiners as provided in paragraph 15 hereof.
 However, should the Appeal body reject the appeal, the candidate shall still be eligible for the award of the degree of Master of Philosophy should he/she wish to accept it after the outcome of the appeal is known.